mchmarny/knative-demos/auto-scaling/README.md

 auto-scaling/stress-test.sh
 ```

-We gonna use our script to spin up 4 threads running 1K QPS each to see how Knative scales the underlining pod
+We gonna use our script to spin up 4 threads running more than 1K QPS each to see how Knative scales the underlining pod

 ```shell
 watch kubectl get pods